domantasjurkus/resdiary/README.md

 # IMPORTANT!
 - The recommendations generated from the provided test files would probably be inaccurate, since the dataset is small.
 If you want accurate results the dataset should be at least 100K.
-- The generated recommendations are in the format: userID,restaurantID,Score and only System,ExplicitALS and ImplicitALS could be evaluated.
+- The generated recommendations are in the format: userID,restaurantID,Score.
+Only System,ExplicitALS and ImplicitALS could be evaluated.
 The content based recommenders were evaluated by performing manual data analysis, since they cannot be compared against a score.

 # Installation